 - Do not make false promises – clickbaity subject lines that oversell the content in your email may seem like a good idea at first, but it will hurt you down the road.
 If your users feel like the value of your email content is not what you promise, they will get frustrated.
 And what is coming out of that?
 Unsubscribe or worse, reporting as spam.
 That will harm your sender reputation.

 - Make the subject line interesting and relevant – As we mentioned before, you should not oversell your content.
 But, you should still make your subject line attractive and consistent, which will result in more openers and boost your sender reputation.

 Use a matching preheader

 You already know that the sender's name, subject line, and preheader are the first things subscribers see.

-Even if most of your subscribers open your messages on the subject line alone, the rest are influenced by other things.
-While they will likely see the sender name first, the preheader still plays a role.
-This is especially useful for email campaigns with shorter subject lines because in this case the preheader will take up more space.
+Even if most of your subscribers open your messages on the subject line alone, the rest is influenced by other things.
+While they will likely see the sender's name first, the preheader still plays a role.
+This is especially useful for email campaigns with shorter subject lines because, in this case, the preheader will take up more space.

 Email message content

 Image to Text Ratio